 - Plasma and fluid continue to be secreted and can build large layered scabs over a short period of time.

 So basically, the dehydrated, crusty mass growing on your new tattoo is coagulated blood, plasma, and some excess ink, all dried by the air.
 Minor scabbing is a normal and healthy part of your healing process.

 Your scabs say a lot about the health of your tattoo.
 If it is minor, it is nothing to worry about.
-But when a tattoo is showing symptoms of being infected, or a yellow-and-green ooze begins to develop or pool within the scab—this is when you must go to the Doctor as your tattoo requires medical attention.
+But when a tattoo is showing symptoms of being infected, or a yellow-and-green ooze begins to develop or pool within the scab—this is when you must go to the doctor.